saj1th/saj1th.github.io/content/post/post-1.md

 The resulting solution is a much simpler stack to own and operate with a lower TCO.

 {{< figure src="/images/blog/rearchitecture.png" alt="Rearchitecture" width="90%" >}}

+---

+*Credits: Thank you [Rafeeq Mohamed](https://www.justraffing.com/) & [Mahija Abdulkader](https://www.linkedin.com/in/mahija-abdulkader-b744696/) for being a sounding board and help with this post*